 Program funds allow for the participation of approximately four school projects per year.
-Each project will be budgeted with a maximum of $100,000 for middle, intermediate, or high schools and $75,000 for elementary schools, to hire the services of a professional visual artist as chosen by the Art Advisory Committee (AAC).
-The AAC for each school is composed of five members, including the school’s principal, one teacher, one student, one community member, and one HSFCA commissioner.
-The school selects the teacher, community member, and student representative, and the HSFCA Board of Commissioners selects the commissioner.
+Each project will be budgeted with a maximum of $100,000 for elementary, middle, intermediate, or high schools, to hire the services of a professional visual artist as chosen by the Art Advisory Committee (AAC).
+The AAC for each school is composed of five members, including the school’s principal, one teacher, one student, one community member, and one SFCA commissioner.
+The school selects the teacher, community member, and student representative, and the SFCA Board of Commissioners selects the commissioner.

 - Teaming among a professional artist, teachers, students, and the school community to develop a work of art in the school, which reflects and is appropriate to the school’s environment, curriculum, cultural values, and aesthetics.